- Review Core and Major Requirements (refer to the CAP Registration Guide distributed by your Advisor in UNV 101).

 Sophomore Year Registration

-Registration for Sophomore Year All students currently in the CAP program will meet with their adviser mid-semester in the spring to discuss registration for the following fall semester.
+All students currently in the CAP program will meet with their Advisor mid-semester in the spring to discuss registration for the following fall semester.
 Students should plan to take certain courses during the fall semester of their sophomore year.
 The following is a guideline for planning your second year.
 Keep in mind that you may have taken some of these courses during your first year.

 - CIS 101 (TS 105 may be substituted for Education majors)

-- COM 200 Math course (refer to major worksheet)
+- Next sequential Math course (refer to major worksheet)

-- Also recommended: Science course (must be a lab science) or Second Language course
+- Science course (must be a lab science) or Second Language course

-- ENG 201 is not recommended until second semester of the second year.
+- Not recommended until second semester of sophomore year: ENG 201

-In addition, Lubin students should register for the following courses if possible:
+In addition, Lubin students may register for the following courses if possible:

 - LAW 101

-- If you have not taken a Learning Community, you MUST register for one for the spring.
+- If you have not taken a Learning Community, you should register for one in the spring semester.

 Students should also plan on re-taking any course in which an “F” grade was received during the fall or spring semester.
-Please review the Recomputation Policy or see your adviser for further information.
+Please review the Recomputation Policy or see your Advisor for further information.

 Students generally register for between 12 and 17 credits per semester.
-Students on academic probation (below a 2.0 cumulative GPA) must adhere to the following guidelines:
+Students on academic probation (below a 2.0 cumulative GPA) are restricted to taking 12-14 credits.

 Many students choose to take courses over the summer months.
-There are 2 options when it comes to summer courses: taking courses at Pace, or taking courses at another institution.
+There are two options: 1) taking courses at Pace; or 2) taking courses at another institution.

 - Registration for the summer semester begins in mid-March.